embeddings-benchmark/mteb/docs/benchmarks.md

 ## Available benchmarks
-The following tables give you an overview of the benchmarks in MTEB.
+The following table gives you an overview of the benchmarks in MTEB.

 <details>